-- (1) (a) A child justice court imposing a sentence must, subject to paragraph (b), request a presentence report prepared by a probation officer prior to the imposition of sentence. - (b) A child justice court may dispense with a pre-sentence report where a child is convicted of an offence referred to in Schedule 1 or where requiring the report would cause undue delay in the conclusion of the case, to the prejudice of the child, but no child justice court sentencing a child may impose a sentence involving compulsory residence in a child and youth care centre providing a programme referred to in section 191(2)(j) of the Children's Act or imprisonment, unless a pre-sentence report has first been obtained.
+- (1) (a) A child justice court imposing a sentence must, subject to paragraph (b), request a presentence report prepared by a probation officer prior to the imposition of sentence. - (b) A child justice court may, subject to paragraph (c), dispense with a pre-sentence report where a child is convicted of an offence referred to in Schedule 1 or where requiring the report would cause undue delay in the conclusion of the case, to the prejudice of the child. - (c) A child justice court may not dispense with a pre-sentence report where the court may- - (i) impose a sentence involving compulsory residence in a child and youth care centre providing a programme referred to in section 191(2)(j) of the Children's Act or imprisonment; or - (ii) make an order referred to in section 50(2)(c)(ii) of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 (Act No. 32 of 2007).